 Key Takeaways

 Merchants onboarding goes beyond ticking boxes—it’s a pivotal process that influences growth, risk control, and scalability.
-While the goal remains clear—vetting, approving, and enabling merchants to accept payments—the approach has shifted sharply between traditional manual methods and modern digital alternatives.
+While the goal remains the same, vetting, approving, and enabling merchants to accept payments—the approach has shifted sharply between traditional manual methods and modern digital alternatives.

 Traditional Onboarding: Holding Back Growth and Efficiency

-Manual onboarding often means handling physical or scanned documents like identity cards, business licences, and bank statements.
+Manual onboarding often relies on physical or scanned documents, such as identity documents, business licenses, and bank statements.
 Merchants may need to visit a branch or post paperwork, which staff then painstakingly verify and enter across different systems.
 This method brings several drawbacks:

 - Paperwork-Heavy and Error-Prone: Dependence on physical documents can leads to mistakes in transcription, lost files, and incomplete submissions, causing delays and repeated efforts.
 Manual checks are slow, inconsistent, and vulnerable to human error.